buba71/breengrow-backend/README.md

 For this I used **Symfony** coupled with **Api Platform** package, and so I share here my approach on implementing Api platform on a *Domain Driven Design* project.

-Api platform gives you all the tools necessary to facilitate its use on a Domain Driven Design project application:
+Api platform gives you usefull tools to facilitate its use on a Domain Driven Design project application:

 - Data Transformers
 - Data Providers